WARNING: Graphic Images

 - “I thought my child would forget.”

-The lies non-offending parents tell themselves, the rationalizations they construct to avoid confronting the abuse, contribute to the scars their children bear.
+The lies parents in dysfunctional families tell themselves, the rationalizations they construct to avoid confronting the abuse, contribute to the scars their children bear.
 No adult is as defenseless as a child.
+Nothing excuses abuse.

 That some of those children can speak eloquently as adults about the abuse to which they were so cruelly subjected is astounding.
 That many go on to become better parents than their own parents were is nothing short of miraculous.